Elys0004/Automated-Chess-Played-Robotic-Arm/README.md

 # Automated Chess-played Robotic Arm
 ## Project Description
-In this project, automated chess-played robotic arm was build to compete and play against human physically so that the player can achieve the real experience even when playing it individually.
-We decided to go for full-simulation of chess-played robotic arm as a proof of concept which could be potentially being further develop into the real physical chess-played robotic arm.
+In this project, an automated chess-played robotic arm was built to compete and play against humans physically so that the player can achieve the real experience even when playing it individually.
+We decided to go for a full simulation of a chess-played robotic arm as a proof of concept which could be potentially be further developed into the real physical chess-played robotic arm.

 Here is the overview of the automated chess-played robotic arm with the chessboard